HLFH/filtron/README.md

 ## Changes of this fork vs Filtron upstream

-Adding `go.sum` file so this can be easily packages for GNU/Linux distributions.
+Adding `go.sum` file so this can be easily packaged for GNU/Linux distributions.

 ## Installation and setup